NinerXrayBravoTwoTwo/MassEnergyUnits/solarradiance-earthabsorption.md

 - Earth reflects ~30% (albedo from clouds, ice, etc.), so it **absorbs roughly 70%** or ~1.06 × 10²² J/day.
 - **In long-term equilibrium,** Earth **radiates essentially the same amount back to space** (~1.06 × 10²² J/day on average) as thermal infrared radiation to maintain its average temperature.
 - **Imbalances** drive warming/cooling over time but are insignificant at these scales and time intervals.
 Earth’s climate is extremely resilient and resistant to large fluctuations because of the massive solar inflow and equal daily radiation.
-- **Earth’s** massive oceans and atmosphere act as stabilizing heat sinks, radiating heat to space at night, absorbing during day.
+- **Earth’s** massive oceans and atmosphere act as stabilizing heat sinks, radiating heat to space 24 hrs each day and absorbing solar radiation durning our 12 hours of daylight.

 ## Context & Scale